thecael/alfred2-gitignore/README.md

 ## Installation

-After installing the workflow, you need to download the templates.
+Go to [Packal](http://www.packal.org/), and download the [gitignore](http://www.packal.org/workflow/gitignore-0) workflow.
+After installing it, you need to download the templates for offline use.
 Enter the following command into Alfred:

 ```
 gitignore-update